arda-guler/orbitSim3D/docs/tutorial.md

 After a while, you will see "Yin" being flung outwards to a higher altitude, and eventually it will come back to its starting point, completing one orbit, having drawn an ellipse around Earth.

 With that, the introductory tutorial is complete. ***Now, you are free to set your own challenges.
-Here are two suggestions***:
+Here are three suggestions***:

 - If you are a newbie, figure out how to "circularize" Yin's orbit (turn the elliptic orbit into a circle) when it reaches the highest altitude it can in its orbit. *Hint: The maneuver you are about to execute will complete what is known as a "Hohmann transfer"! https://en.wikipedia.org/wiki/Hohmann_transfer_orbit*